pantheon-systems/composer-scaffold/README.md

 appending by including a "prepend" entry that provides the relative path to the file to prepend to the scaffold file.

-The example below demonstrates the use of the `post-drupal-scaffold-cmd` hook to patch the `.htaccess` file using a patch.
+The example below demonstrates the use of the `post-composer-scaffold-cmd` hook to patch the `.htaccess` file using a patch.
 ```
   "name": "my/project",
   ...
   "scripts": {
-    "post-drupal-scaffold-cmd": [
+    "post-composer-scaffold-cmd": [
       "cd docroot && patch -p1 <../patches/htaccess-ssl.patch"
     ]
   }